-The journalist who originally reported on the cat says he would take me to meet the family, but he stops answering his phone.
-So I search alone with the three facts I can glean from the video: The father’s name is Ibrahim Naseem, He lives in a neighborhood called Salam, and he is a Christian.
+The journalist who originally reported on the cat says he will take me to meet the family, but stops answering his phone.
+So I am left to search alone with the three facts I can glean from the video: The father’s name is Ibrahim Naseem, He lives in a neighborhood called Salam, and he is a Christian.

-I start my quest early in the morning, going from church to church and asking for Ibrahim.
+I start my quest early in the morning, with a strategy of visiting all the churches and asking for Ibrahim.
 Since there are 5 churches in the neighborhood I assume I will eventually find him.
-At each church people try to be helpful none of them had heard of Ibrahim Naseem or his winged cat.
+At each church people try to be helpful but none of them have heard of Ibrahim Naseem or his winged cat.

 By 3pm I find the last church and I duck inside.
 The security guards wave me over and ask what I want.
 I tell them I am looking for Ibrahim and a winged cat.
 I get excited when they say “come with us”, and we start walking.
 We walk all the way to the district police station.